-They might reply: "Well, I don't know.
+They might r eply: "Well, I don't know.
 The elder wanted to.
-He just wanted us to be together and have some tea," or "We just wanted to talk about the Bible."
-If there was no specific goal, probably not much was accomplished.
-That's an important issue for each one .
-For each time that you have a group, you should have a written goal.
-What do I want to accomplish this time in this group?
-Or what do I hope will happen to Volodia and to Tanya this time ?
-You need to have a clear purpose every time the group meets.
+He just wanted us be together and have some tea," o r "We just wanted to talk about the Bible."
+If there was no specific goal, probably not much was That's an important issue for each one of you.
+For each evening that you have e a group, you should have a written goal.
+What do I want to accomplish this evening in this group?
+C Or, what do I hope will happen to Volodia and to Tanya this evening?
+You need to have a clear purpo ose every time the group meets.
 You will see how difficult that is to do.
-But if you do it, your whole being will cry out to God.
+But if you do it, your whole b eing will cry out to God.
 It will say, "Give me a goal."
-Or "Help me to reach my goal."
-You see, it focuses your whole brain and your whole heart.
+Or, "Help me to reach my goal."
+You see, it fo ocuses your whole brain and your whole heart.